-Last updated: September 12, 2017 at 2:11pm by Savanah – $1.035 billion in profit was generated by the Massachusetts Lottery in the 2017 fiscal year, which broke the all-time record.
+Last updated: May 8, 2018 at 5:53pm by Savanah – $1.035 billion in profit was generated by the Massachusetts Lottery in the 2017 fiscal year, which broke the all-time record.
 State Senator Bruce Tarr introduced a bill (SD.
-618) in mid January to legalize internet gaming in Massachusetts.
+618) in late January of last year to legalize online gaming (poker and casino games) in Massachusetts.
 It’s basically a shell bill but something is better than nothing.
 The casinos that have received licenses, mentioned below, would be the only casinos allowed to offer internet gambling.
 The U.S. Department of Interior approved the Mashpee Wampanoag Indian tribe to build a $1 billion casino in the southeast part of MA.
 This deal took eight years to finalize and it has an estimated completion date of 2022.
-The $950 million MGM Resorts casino broke ground on March 24, 2015 with a completion date of July 2018.
-Wynn on the other hand was having some political issues but those all have been resolved as of July 22, 2016.
-The $2.1 billion Wynn casino will be located in the Boston area and is now scheduled to open in June of 2019.
+The $960 million MGM Resorts casino broke ground on March 24, 2015 with an opening date of August 24, 2018.
+The $2.4 billion Wynn casino will be located in the Boston area and is scheduled to open in June of 2019.

 Online Poker in Massachusetts – Estimated Date of Legalization: 2018-2019